near/docs/docs/running-a-node/README.md

 Now run commands from *Running TestNet locally*.

-## Staking
+## Staking on official TestNet

-For staking, you first run the node from above.
+For staking, you first run the node following instructions above.
 Use account id that you want to stake with when `start_testnet` will ask you for account id.

 Note, you need to create account and fund it with tokens before you can stake.
-In the case of the TestNet, you can create account via https://wallet.nearprotocol.com or by asking on https://near.chat to send you tokens.
+In the case of the official TestNet, you can create account via https://wallet.nearprotocol.com or by asking on https://near.chat to send you tokens.

-After that to become the validator, you need to do next steps:
+After that to become the validator, you need to do next steps (you will need to have [nodejs/npm installed](https://www.npmjs.com/get-npm)):

  - `npm install https://github.com/nearprotocol/near-shell#nightshade`
  - `near-shell stake <your account> <staking public key from when you started> <amount to stake>`

  After this, you need to wait ~5 minutes for bonding period on the TestNet to become validator.
- You can see you are validator when in logs you see "V/<number>" - where V means this node is the validator.
+ You can see you are a validator when in logs of the node when you see "V/<number>" - where V means this node is currently a validator.